How to Use and Make Comfrey Oil (and why it’s controversial)

 - Dry the comfrey leaves completely.
 The stems are fleshy and wet so begin by pulling the leaves off and drying on a screen or in a food dehydrator.
 Alternatively, you can use needle and thread to string the leaves up like medicinal bunting.
 Air drying takes up to a week.

-- Fill the jar 2/3 full with dried* comfrey leaves.
+- To start the comfrey0infused oil, fill a jar half to 2/3 full with dried* comfrey leaves.
 Tear or shred them to increase the surface area.

-- Fill the rest of the jar with a liquid oil of your choice such as sweet almond oil**.
+- Fill the rest of the jar with a liquid oil of your choice, such as olive oil or sweet almond oil**.

-- Wait a minute or so and top up the jars with more oil if the level goes down.
-Also make sure that the herbs are completely submerged.
+- Wait a minute or so, and top up the jars with more oil if the level goes down.
+Make sure that the herbs are completely submerged.

-- After the 3-6 weeks have passed, strain the leaves out of the oil by pouring it all out into a cheese cloth lined sieve/strainer.
-Capture the oil in a bowl below and make sure to wring as much oil out of the cheese cloth as possible.
-In most cases, the infused-oil color is different from the original.
-In the case of comfrey oil, it's far more golden.
+- After the time has passed, strain the leaves out of the oil by pouring it through a cheesecloth-lined sieve/strainer.
+Capture the oil in a bowl below, and wring as much oil out of the cheesecloth as possible.
+The comfrey-infused oil will be a deep golden color.

-- Discard the herbs and bottle the infused oil up.
+- Discard the comfrey leaf and store the infused oil in a jar in a dark, room-temperature place.
 You can use the same jar used for infusing or specialist dark jars that herbalists use****.
-Either way, make sure to store the oil someplace cook and out of direct sunlight.

 - The oil has a shelf-life of one year or the best-by date of the original bottle of oil you used.
 Whichever is closer.